 The product(s) conforming to the requirements of this standard may be certified as per the conformity assessment schemes under the provisions of the Bureau of Indian Standards Act, 2016 and the Rules and Regulations framed thereunder, and the product(s) may be marked with the Standard Mark.

-12. PACKAGING
+12 PACKAGING

 The dialysis chair shall be packaged for transportation in such a way that no damage can occur during anticipated transport conditions.
 The packaging shall be marked with ‘Handling Instructions’ on the outside of the package to facilitate handling/assembly and installation of the chair.
 The packaging shall be as agreed to between the purchaser and the manufacturer/supplier.

+ANNEX A

+(Clause 2)

+LIST OF REFERRED STANDARDS